PrimeAcademy/object-group-bonus-calculator/README.md

 * The `annualSalary` property contains their base annual salary.
 * The `reviewRating` property contains their review rating.

+## Processing Employee Bonuses

+Loop over the `employees` array and do the following:

+* use each `employee` object as the input to the function described below.
+* `console.log` the results of each iteration.

-## Logic
+## Function Logic
-You will be taking the object literals in the employees array and turning them into **Employee**'s.
-Write a function that takes in one **employee** (as an argument to the function), and returns a new **object** with the following properties:
+You will be taking the object literals in the `employees` array and turning them into **Employee**'s.

+Write a declared function (NOT a method on the Employee class) that takes in one **employee** object (as an argument to the function), and returns a new **object** with the following properties:

 * The `name` property should contain the employee's name.
 * The `bonusPercentage` property should contain the bonus percentage the employee is to receive.
 See section below for calculation instructions.
 * The `totalCompensation` property should be the adjusted annual compensation (base annual + bonus)
 * The `totalBonus` should be the employee's total bonus rounded to the nearest dollar.

-Finally, iterate over the `employees` array and do the following:

-* use each `employee` object as the input to your first function
-* `console.log` the results of each iteration.

 ### Individual Bonus calculation
 - Those who have a rating of a 2 or below should not receive a bonus.